securitymates/securitymates.github.io/_posts/2025-01-07-SameSite vs. Same-Origin: Breaking Down Web Security Confusions and Nuances.md

    - Cookies are not sent for requests from other sites.

 2. **SameSite=Lax**
-   - Cookies are sent for GET requests if they are part of a top-level navigation, such as clicking a link or submitting a form.
+   - Cookies are sent for GET requests if they are part of a top-level navigation, such as clicking a link.
    - GET requests for cross-site resources (e.g., images, scripts) will not send the cookie unless triggered by top-level navigation.
    - **Default Behavior:** If the SameSite attribute is not specified, this value is applied.